Pediatric Blood Pressure: AAP 2017 Guidelines, Percentiles, and Hypertension Staging

 Diagnosis Confirmation

-Hypertension is defined as average clinic-measured SBP and/or DBP ≥95th percentile on 3 separate visits.
-For stage 1 HTN, if BP remains elevated after 3 visits, ABPM should be ordered (if available), diagnostic evaluation conducted, and treatment initiated.
+Hypertension is defined as average clinic-measured SBP and/or DBP ≥95th percentile on 3 separate visits [3].
+For Stage 1 hypertension that persists after 3 visits, order ABPM (if available), complete diagnostic evaluation, and initiate treatment [3].

 Ambulatory Blood Pressure Monitoring

-ABPM is recommended to confirm the diagnosis of hypertension before starting antihypertensive medication.
-ABPM is more accurate for diagnosis than clinic-measured BP, more predictive of future BP, and can assist in detection of secondary hypertension.
-Increased left ventricular mass index and left ventricular hypertrophy correlate more strongly with ABPM parameters than casual BP.
+ABPM is recommended to confirm the diagnosis before starting antihypertensive medication [3].
+ABPM is more accurate for diagnosis than clinic BP, more predictive of future BP, and assists in detecting secondary hypertension [3].
+Increased left ventricular mass index and left ventricular hypertrophy correlate more strongly with ABPM parameters than with casual clinic BP [3].

-BP levels should be interpreted on the basis of sex, age, and height to avoid misclassification of children who are either extremely tall or extremely short.
-Two children of the same age with identical BP readings can be in different categories based on height percentile.
-The normative data were collected using an auscultatory technique, which may provide different values than oscillometric devices or ABPM.
+BP is interpreted by sex, age, and height to avoid misclassifying children who are extremely tall or extremely short [3].
+Normative data were collected using an auscultatory technique, which may differ from values obtained with oscillometric devices or ABPM [3].

 White Coat Hypertension

-WCH is diagnosed by ABPM when mean SBP and DBP are <95th percentile and BP load is <25%.
-While WCH is associated with only slightly increased risk of adverse outcomes compared with normotension, abnormal BP response to exercise and increased left ventricular mass have been found in children with WCH.
-Children with WCH should have screening BP measured at regular well-child visits with consideration of repeat ABPM in 1–2 years.
+WCH is diagnosed by ABPM when mean SBP and DBP are <95th percentile and BP load is <25% [3].
+WCH carries only slightly increased risk of adverse outcomes compared with normotension, though abnormal BP response to exercise and increased left ventricular mass have been observed in affected children [3].
+Children with WCH should have BP screened at regular well-child visits, with repeat ABPM considered in 1 to 2 years [3].

 Masked Hypertension

-Masked hypertension — normal office BP but elevated ambulatory BP — was present in 9.22% (95% CI 6.90–11.83) of children and adolescents in a 2026 meta-analysis.
-This condition is of particular concern and requires additional monitoring, especially if other risk factors are present.
+Masked hypertension, defined as normal office BP with elevated ambulatory BP, was present in 9.22% (95% CI 6.90-11.83) of children and adolescents in a 2026 meta-analysis [6].
+This condition warrants additional monitoring, particularly when other risk factors are present.

 • Stage 2 or resistant hypertension